Discrete Variational Autoencoding via Policy Search: Introduction

 To overcome these limitations, we propose Discrete Autoencoding via Policy Search (DAPS), a training framework that optimizes the ELBO for discrete, autoregressive encoders without any discrete reparameterization or straight-through tricks.
-DAPS casts encoder learning as a KL-regularized policy-search problem: we form a closed-form, nonparametric target distribution $q*$ and update a parametric encoder $q_{\vtheta}$ by weighted maximum likelihood, avoiding backpropagation through the sampling path.
+DAPS casts encoder learning as a KL-regularized policy-search problem: we form a closed-form, nonparametric target distribution $q^*$ and update a parametric encoder $q_{\vtheta}$ by weighted maximum likelihood, avoiding backpropagation through the sampling path.
 A single scalar trust-region parameter $\eta$ is adapted automatically using an effective sample size (ESS) objective, yielding stable step sizes across tasks and loss scales.
-Empirically, DAPS trains on high-dimensional datasets (e.g., ImageNet) with superior reconstruction quality, while offering (i) explicit entropy/bit-rate control via $\beta$, (ii) stochastic discrete latents amenable to downstream search, and (iii) stable training behavior.
+We additionally include a robotics experiment to demonstrate that DAPS can solve complex, high-dimensional control tasks beyond the pixel-based domain.
+In particular, we show that the latent space learned by DAPS can be effectively leveraged to train whole-body expressive motions in a robotics simulator, conditioned on a behavior context.
+Empirically, DAPS trains on high-dimensional datasets (e.g., ImageNet) with superior reconstruction quality, while offering (i) explicit entropy/bit-rate control via the entropy regularization parameter $\beta$, (ii) stochastic discrete latents amenable to downstream search, and (iii) stable training behavior.